• Skip to main content

 Serve immediately and enjoy!

-Here are a few variations on making this delicious pumpkin scones recipe:
+Here are a few variations on making this delicious pumpkin scone recipe:

-• Mix in the butter by hand or you can use a food processor until the mixture resembles coarse sand.
-Then, pour in the heavy cream, mix until just combined, roll the dough out, cut them into wedges, and then bake.
+• Mix in the butter by hand, or you can use a food processor until the mixture resembles coarse sand.
+Then, pour in the heavy cream, mix until just combined, roll the dough out, cut it into wedges, and then bake.

 • To make these scones gluten-free, replace the all-purpose flour with almond flour.